System Design Space

 Focus: Automation and dynamic credentials

-Outcome: Scheduled rotation, short-lived tokens, CI/CD policy-gate integration.
+Outcome: Scheduled rotation, short-lived tokens, and CI/CD policy-gate integration.

 4